sanjay95/affinidi-login-php-hybridauth/README.md

 ## Setup & Run application

-Open the generated app in VS code or your favourite editor
+Open the generated app in VS code or your favorite editor

- 1. Install the dependencies by executing the below command in terminal
+ 1. Install the dependencies by executing the below command in the terminal
     ```
     composer install
     ```